neotoma/personal-server/README.md

 printf "PERSONAL_SERVER_PORT=4201\nPERSONAL_SERVER_DATA_DIR=data" > .env
 ```

-If you intend to deploy the server to another system using the script below, you must also create a `.env-deploy` file in the base directory, one that will be ignored by Git and used upon deployment to create an `.env` file remotely, thereby setting environment variables on the deployment server.
+If you intend to deploy the server to another system using the script below, you may also create a `.env-deploy` file in the base directory, one that will be ignored by Git and used upon deployment to create an `.env` file remotely, thereby setting environment variables on the deployment server.
 The following can be executed from the base directory to create such a file:

 ```
 printf "PERSONAL_SERVER_PORT=4201\nPERSONAL_SERVER_DATA_DIR=data" > .env-deploy